 Find Perfect Golf Backswing Swing Path, Use One Golf Piece Takeaway

-After taking up the correct stance, the beginning of the swing should be made with a coordinated move of the hands, arms, and shoulders as they sweep the club back in what is known as a one-piece takeaway.
+After taking up the correct stance, the beginning of the swing should be made with a coordinated movement of the hands, arms, and shoulders as they sweep the club back in what is known as a one-piece takeaway.

-In a good swing, the line of back swing and downswing is almost identical, so making sure you move the club correctly away from the ball, for the first two feet, is directly linked to the pupil learning to hit the ball well.
+In a good swing, the line of back swing and downswing is almost identical, so making sure you move the club correctly away from the ball for the first two feet is directly linked to the pupil learning to hit the ball well.

 Drills to Feel the Correct Back Swing Path

 Take a club, take up your grip, and then slide the hands down the shaft until the butt end of the club is sticking into your tummy – the club will effectively become attached to your body.

-Another exercise, to feel the right path, is to take up the stance and place a ball behind the club, not in front where it should be.
+Another exercise to feel the right path is to take up the stance and place a ball behind the club, not in front, where it should be.
 If you start the back swing incorrectly, with your hands alone, the ball will quickly slip off the face of the club and roll very little distance.

-Practise the One Piece Takeaway with Chippong
+Practice the One Piece Takeaway with Chippong

-This is a simple drill if the pupil realises the importance of it and does not hurry onto a longer swing.
+This is a simple drill if the pupil realizes the importance of it and does not hurry onto a longer swing.
 Discipline is the key here.
 Don’t buy many balls – have a putt if you finish early.

 The putting stroke is almost identical to this swing, and practicing either will improve both.